 UT Southwestern’s Radiation Oncology Residency Program is an ACGME-accredited four-year training program (PGY 2-5).
 We participate in ERAS (Electronic Residency Application Service) and the NRMP (National Resident Matching Program).
 Accredited since 2005, it has grown to be one of the top programs in the country for radiation oncology training and research.

 Current ERAS Applications

 The Department is a part of the NCI-designated Harold C. Simmons Comprehensive Cancer Center.
 Our offices include the 30,000-square-foot W.A.
-“Monty” and Tex Moncrief Radiation Oncology building, the Annette Simmons Stereotactic Treatment Center that houses the Gamma Knife and CyberKnife for cranial and extracranial stereotactic radiosurgery, and a newly added 16,000-square-foot facility near St. Paul University Hospital.
+Monty & Tex Moncrief Radiation Oncology building, the Annette Simmons Stereotactic Treatment Center that houses the Gamma Knife and CyberKnife for cranial and extracranial stereotactic radiosurgery, and the newly added 16,000-square-foot Radiation Oncology Building near the site of the former St. Paul University Hospital.
 The new facility houses technologies such as the Vero (for SBRT treatments), two additional linear accelerators for a total of seven, and an additional CT scanner.